Lies (Jonathan Butler song)

 "Lies" is a 1987 song by South African singer-songwriter/guitarist Jonathan Butler.
 It was co-written by Butler along with Jolyon Skinner.

-Issued as the leadoff single from his 1987 self-titled studio album, "Lies" became a breakthrough hit on the U.S. Billboard Hot 100, peaking at #27 and becoming what remains his only Top 40 Pop hit to date.
+Issued as the leadoff single from his 1987 self-titled studio album, "Lies" became a breakthrough hit on the U.S. Billboard Hot 100, peaking at No. 27 and becoming what remains his only Top 40 Pop hit to date.
 However, the song achieved significantly more success on the U.S. R&B chart, where it became his first of several top ten hits (cresting at #5), and also did well on the Adult Contemporary chart (#16).
-"Lies" also became a moderate hit in the UK (#18), and Ireland (#16), in addition to spending two weeks at #11 on the Canadian Adult Contemporary chart.
+"Lies" also became a moderate hit in the UK (#18), and Ireland (#16), in addition to spending two weeks at No. 11 on the Canadian Adult Contemporary chart.